The Washington Semester

 An evening academic course is an integral part of the Washington Semester learning experience.
 Students choose one from approximately 30 courses typically offered each semester or summer term.
 All courses meet for three hours one night a week but are otherwise like the courses taught at Rochester.

-During the summer term students will also be required to register for CAS 396b, a one-credit internship course offered by the Gwen M. Greene Center for Career Education and Connections.
+During the summer term students will also be required to register for CAS 396b, a one-credit internship course offered by the Greene Center.

 The courses are led by highly qualified faculty who are dedicated teachers.
 They are grounded in traditional disciplines yet taught within the context of the many resources offered in Washington, D.C.